 Brittany has long been a land of lore and legends, seeped in the supernatural.
 The region is said to be one of the most haunted parts of France and any journey around the castles of Brittany weaves a dark path between legend and rumour; fear and fright.
 Unsettling tales of lost innocence and tormented souls condemned to forever haunt the old stones lest they be forgotten.

 One of the most haunted sites in Brittany is surely the medieval Château de Trecesson whose grounds are reputedly haunted by the ghost of a white lady sporting a muddy wedding dress.
 Legend tells us that this is the spirit of a woman who was buried alive on her wedding day; murdered in 1750 by her brothers for having agreed to a matrimonial match they felt dishonoured the family.
-The ghost of an unknown monk – sometimes noted as headless – is said to wander nearby along the meadow that borders one of the lanes leading to the castle and the roadside calvary there.
+The ghost of an unknown monk – sometimes described as headless – is said to wander nearby; along the meadow that borders one of the lanes leading to the castle and the roadside calvary there.

 A room on the first floor of the castle has long had a reputation for being haunted.
 The local legend says that some hundreds of years ago, a guest at the castle asked to spend the night in this room to prove that there was nothing to fear but the superstitions of chambermaids.
 Having gone to bed, our guest found sleep difficult, having been kept awake by a tremendous storm outside and the noise of the wind whistling down the chimney.
 Sometime before one o’clock, he was startled to see candlelight illuminating an open doorway to the left of the fireplace; as his eyes adjusted to the light, he could make out a flight of stone steps leading upwards.
 Thinking this a servants’ staircase that he had somehow overlooked earlier, he called out but received no response.
 Two liveried servants crossed to the centre of the room carrying not water and a clean chamber pot but two chairs and a gaming table.
 No sooner had they set down the furniture, than two well-dressed gentlemen appeared, seated themselves and began a game of cards.

 Some versions of the tale say that the house guest immediately reached for his pistol and fired-off a shot before falling into unconsciousness.
 Others say that he sat watching the stakes quickly rise to giddying heights before firing his shot and being overcome with sleep.
 When he awoke, there was no evidence of his nocturnal visitors, save for the table and a significant stack of gold coins.
 After rousing the owner of the castle and relating his tale of the ghostly gamblers, our guest thought himself entitled to the abandoned stakes.
-Alas, his host considered them rightfully his and a long-running dispute ensued that was carried all the way to the Parliament of Brittany.
+Alas, his host considered them rightfully his and an ugly dispute ensued that was carried all the way to the Parliament of Brittany.

 The castle is also said to be haunted by the ghost of a young knight who had been forced by his father to represent the family honour on the crusade of 1249.
 He was killed in battle the following year and his young widow died of grief a few wretched months after receiving news of his death.
 Since then, the spirits of the ill-starred lovers have often been sighted replaying the scene of their final farewell near the castle’s gateway.

-The magnificent 14th century Château de Combourg was the childhood home of François-René de Chateaubriand (1768–1848) one of Brittany’s most influential and critically acclaimed writers.
+The magnificent 14th century Château de Combourg was the childhood home of François-René de Chateaubriand (1768–1848) one of Brittany’s most acclaimed writers.
 In his memoirs, he evokes his lonely childhood and nights spent tormented by nightmares of an ancestor with a wooden leg who haunted the staircase of his turret chamber.
 Sometimes, he dreamt that the wooden leg alone wandered the flagstones accompanied by a sinister black cat.
 In a curious twist of coincidence, some thirty years after Chateaubriand’s death, renovation work to the tower’s walls uncovered the skeleton of a cat that was sealed into the fabric of the building during its initial construction.

 Noted as the building that effectively sounded the death knell for the independence of Brittany, the Château de Châteaubriant was once home to Jean de Laval, sometime Governor of Brittany.
 His wife, Françoise de Foix, was a noted beauty and, for a decade, a mistress of the King of France.
-Having lost the King’s favour, she returned to Brittany and died just nine years later in 1537.
+Having lost the King’s favour, she returned to Brittany and died, aged 41, just nine years later in 1537.
 A number of legends attribute her death to the resentful jealousy of her husband who is reputed to have locked her in her chamber where he had her bled to death.
 Her ghost returns to haunt the place at midnight every 16 October; the anniversary of her death.
-Some variants of the story have her appearing alone; others have her being joined by her husband and even appearing as part of a courtly procession through the sumptuous chamber known as the Golden Room; a place that was not built until a century after her death.
+Some variants of the story have her appearing alone; others have her being joined by her husband and even appearing as part of a courtly procession through the sumptuous chamber known as the Golden Room; a place not built until a century after her death.